Updated: August 2018

 I like big bags and I cannot lie.

-The Shuttle model is huge, 130L, although to me it just seems normal-sized now.
-I’m pretty good at filling it up.
+The Shuttle model is huge, 130l, although to me it just seems normal-sized now.
+I’m very good at filling it up.
 Usually, if I pack reasonably carefully, I can get all of my dive and snorkel gear, including free-diving fins, in here, with plenty of extra room for clothes, photographic equipment, and whatever else I need to take with me.
 It wheels around nicely, and it’s relatively lightweight.

 Nice when a company really stands behind their products.